 Considerations for a long term investment strategy

-If you want to vote on the direction of Solana and believe it is the blockchain of tomorrow, buy some SOL tokens through a reliable exchange.
-If you want to hold them for an extended period of time, store them in a crypto wallet to keep them safe.
+If you want to vote on the direction of Solana and believe it is the blockchain of tomorrow, sign up to a reliable exchange.
+If you want to hold your coins for an extended period of time, store them in a crypto wallet to keep them safe.

 Considerations for a short term trading strategy